oserr/datemap/README.md

     * a street view of the location

 ## Geocoding locations
-For detailed information about Google's Geocodeing API, refer to their [Getting Started][12] guide.
+For detailed information about Google's Geocoding API, refer to their [Getting Started][12] guide.
 My use case was pretty simple, as manifested by the simple function I created to geocode place names:

 ```javascript
 function geocodePlaceName(placeName, geocoder) {